sudheermuthyala/terraform-/08-terraform-provisioners/04-null-resoure/108-null-resource-intro/README.md

 ## Over the process we will learn about
 - null_resource
 - time_sleep resource
-- we will also learn
+- we will also learn how